-Now, Elena Losina, PhD, Robert W. Lovett professor of Orthopedic Surgery in the Department of Orthopedic Surgery at Brigham and Women’s Hospital, Jeffrey A. Sparks, MD, MSc, a rheumatologist and assistant professor of Medicine in the Division of Rheumatology, Immunology and Allergy, Vanessa L. Kronzer, MD, of the Mayo Clinic, and colleagues have demonstrated that the timing of respiratory tract disease diagnosis significantly affects the strength of specific disease’s association with RA.
+Jeffrey A. Sparks, MD, MSc, a rheumatologist and Assistant Professor of Medicine in the Division of Rheumatology, Inflammation and Immunity, Elena Losina, PhD, Robert W. Lovett professor of Orthopedic Surgery in the Department of Orthopedic Surgery at Brigham and Women’s Hospital, Vanessa L. Kronzer, MD, of the Mayo Clinic, and colleagues have demonstrated that the timing of respiratory tract disease diagnosis significantly affects the strength of a disease’s association with RA.
 The new data appear in Seminars in Arthritis and Rheumatism.

-69% of RA patients and 52% of controls had a respiratory tract disease before RA diagnosis.
+69% of RA patients and 52% of controls had a respiratory tract disease in the timeframe before RA diagnosis.
 In a multivariable analysis, respiratory tract diseases overall were not associated with RA.
-However, certain individual diseases were linked to an increased risk of RA:
+However, certain diseases were linked to an increased risk of RA:

 - Acute sinusitis—adjusted OR [aOR], 1.91